cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 Each file contains one page template configuration.

 Page template configuration has a name which is the default page name, and list of widgets.
-Each widget will have the following fields
+Each widget have the following fields

 field         | description
 ---           | ---